A reduction principle for Fourier coefficients of automorphic forms: Introduction

+Our main tool is a generalization of the deformation technique of \cite{GGS,GGS:support}, which in turn builds on the root-exchange method of \cite{GRS2,GRS}.

+There are three crucial differences between the approach in the current paper and that of \cite{GGS:support}: we consider automorphic forms (rather than mostly local representations), we consider the general case of the relation $S\cge_{\varphi} H$ (rather than requiring $H$ to be neutral), and we give explicit formulas relating various Fourier coefficients, while \cite{GGS:support} concentrates on vanishing properties.
+A special case of Algorithm \ref{alg:domin} in which $(H,\varphi)$ is neutral can be established using the technique of \cite{GGS:support}.
+One could combine this with a similar, but easier, version (Proposition \ref{prop:domin} below) to relate any $\cF_{H,\varphi}$ to any $\cF_{S,\varphi}$.
+However this would be less useful than Algorithm \ref{alg:domin}, which provides more compact expressions since it proceeds directly from $(H,\varphi)$ to $(S,\varphi)$ without a detour through neutral coefficients.

-\begin{remark} One can show that for split simply-laced groups the so-called minimal and the next-to-minimal orbits are always PL.
-Thus, Theorem \ref{thm:levi-distinguished} implies that automorphic forms attached to the minimal and next-to-minimal representations of simply-laced groups, as well as all their Fourier coefficients, are linearly determined by Whittaker coefficients.
-We provide more explicit formulas for this linear determination in a subsequent paper \cite{Part2}. \end{remark}
+One can show that for split simply-laced groups the so-called minimal and the next-to-minimal orbits are always PL.
+Thus Algorithm \ref{alg:domin} and Theorem~\ref{thm:IntTrans} give formulas for automorphic forms attached to the minimal and next-to-minimal representations of simply-laced groups, as well as all their Fourier coefficients, in terms of their Whittaker coefficients.
+We develop these formulas in a companion paper~\cite{Part2}.
+Another application of Theorem~\ref{thm:IntTrans} is to deduce that certain Fourier coefficients are Eulerian~\cite{Eulerianity}.